hetslop/hetslop/README.md

 also, please read this. no one has directly called me out, but i still believe that recognizing my mistakes and addressing them on my own is an important step toward changing

 https://accountabilitychange.straw.page/

+also read document, it explains that i lied about my age being older sorry💔